awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

 - [vue-gallery ★48](https://github.com/RobinCK/vue-gallery) - VueJS responsive and customizable image and video gallery, carousel and lightbox, optimized for both mobile and desktop web browsers.
 Based on blueimp-gallery
 - [vue-swal ★30](https://github.com/anteriovieira/vue-swal) - A small wrapper for integrating SweetAlert to Vuejs.
 (Compatible with SSR)
 - [vue-modal-dialogs ★14](https://github.com/hjkcai/vue-modal-dialogs) - ✨ Promisify your own dialogs!
+- [vue-img-view ★6](https://github.com/la7ender/vue-img-view) - a plugin for Vue.js, you can drag / view / rotate pictures anywhere

 ### Parallax